AFRUCA SAFEGUARDING CHILDREN

 AFRUCA Cultural Influences and Child Safeguarding Study Group

-Date: Thursday 10 April 2025
+Date: July 2025

 Time: 10am to 4:00pm

-Join us at AFRUCA Safeguarding Children for our second, exclusive, full-day study group event, ''Addressing Cultural and Religious Influences in Safeguarding Children in Black and Ethnic communities."
+Join us at AFRUCA Safeguarding Children for our third, exclusive, full-day study group event, ''Addressing Cultural and Religious Influences in Safeguarding Children in Black and Ethnic communities."
 This specialist training event is tailored towards professionals who work with children and young people.

 Why Attend?